“I am afraid for you, lest I have labored for you in vain.”

 A great heartache of ministry is for a leader to pour their lives into someone and then watch them go off on some theological tangent.
 The best contribution we can make to those who follow us is to give them the Word of God and trust that it will remain in their souls.

 “…holding fast the word of life, so that I may rejoice in the day of Christ that I have not run in vain or labored in vain” (Philippians 2:16).

-Anyone who violates the equation Christ plus nothing shackles himself or herself with legalism.
+Anyone who violates the equation Christ plus nothing shackles themself with legalism.
 Christ plus nothing equals salvation.
 Christ plus nothing equals sanctification.
 It is not Christ plus our religion.
-It is Christ plus nothing period!
+It is Christ plus nothing, period!

 Many Christians are more than willing to defect from the principle of grace.
 Some people are incurably religious.
-They want to go through religious rigor to gain favor with God.
-This gives them the feeling that they can contribute on their own that will commend them to God.
+They want to go through spiritual rigor to gain favor with God.
+This gives them the feeling that they can contribute independently from Christ, which will commend them to God.
 They have great difficulty in accepting pure, unadulterated grace.